Russian mobile operators stop selling Apple's iPhone, report says

-MOSCOW (Reuters) - Vimpelcom, one of Russia’s top mobile operators, will no longer sell Apple Inc’s iPhone, the Financial Times reported on Wednesday, after similar moves by other mobile companies in Russia.
+MOSCOW, July 17 (Reuters) - Russia’s top three mobile operators, Megafon , MTS and Vimpelcom, have stopped selling Apple Inc’s iPhone, the Financial Times reported on Wednesday.

 Vimpelcom ended negotiations with Apple over iPhone sales this month as the U.S. company would not soften its contract terms, the paper said, citing a person close to the operator.

-The operators were hurt by the fact that Russia does not allow subsidies for handsets, making the phones too expensive for the average customer, the paper reported.
+The operators were hurt by the fact that Russia doesn’t allow subsidies for handsets, making the phones too expensive for the average customer, the paper reported.

 Apple, which has a 4.5 percent share of the Russian smartphone market, can still sell in Russia through its own resale stores and other mobile phone retailers, the Financial Times reported.